peterkaminski/pixie/README.md

 ## Overview

 Pixie analyzes an image using OpenAI's [GPT-4 with Vision API](https://platform.openai.com/docs/guides/vision).
 The script allows users to provide an image file, optionally provide a prompt to guide the analysis, and specify the maximum number of output tokens.
-The script then scales the image so its largest dimension is 512 pixels or less, send the image to GPT-4 for analysis, and outputs the analysis along with some basic information about the image and the approximate computational cost incurred.
+The script then scales the image so its largest dimension is 512 pixels or less, sends the image to GPT-4 for analysis, and outputs the GPT-4 analysis along with some basic information about the image and the approximate computational cost incurred.

 ## Features